gpbl/react-day-picker/website/docs/basics/modifiers.md

 Add new modifiers according to your app’s requirements.
 For example, a booking app may use a `booked` modifier to mark days as already booked.

 Use the `modifiers` prop to pass an object with custom modifiers and their matcher.
-Change the inline-style of the cell with `modifiersStyles` or with `modifiersClassName`.
+Change the inline-style of the cell with `modifiersStyles` or with `modifiersClassNames`.

 ```include-example
 modifiers-custom